dsolesvik/library/docs/foundations/radiotelephony/general.md

     **Controller**: "EMIRATES 587, DUBAI DELIVERY, READABILITY 5."

 ### 2.1.3 Requesting a repetition
-If there is doubt that a message has been correctly received, a repetition should be requested in full or in part.
+If there is any uncertainty about whether a message has been correctly received, a repetition should be requested either in full or in part.

 | Phrase                                                                                                                                                                                                                                                   | Meaning                |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|